falcosecurity/evolution/REPOSITORIES.md

 This section describes the lifecycle of the repositories hosted under the [falcosecurity](https://github.com/falcosecurity) GitHub organization.

+Anyone can submit proposals regarding repositories' lifecycle by opening a GitHub issue in the [falcosecurity/evolution](https://github.com/falcosecurity/evolution) repository (see below sections).
+The [Core Maintainers](GOVERNANCE.md#core-maintainers) will take into account the community feedback and decide on the proposal.

 ### Addition

 New projects can be contributed to the falcosecurity organization by opening a GitHub issue in the